-Important: The email address you have listed under your profile in Poll Everywhere must exactly match the email address you have listed in the UNC Directory.
+IMPORTANT: The email address you have listed under your profile in Poll Everywhere must exactly match the email address you have listed in the UNC Directory.
 If this is not the case, your poll scores will not properly sync to Canvas!
 (It's a problem, for example, if your email is onyen@unc.edu in the UNC directory but onyen@email.unc.edu in Poll Everywhere.)
 If your emails do not match exactly, please change your email address in Poll Everywhere to what is listed in the UNC Directory.
-If you need assistance, please visit https://poll.unc.edu/ or contact ITS Help.